josse995/lanaChallenge/README.md

 *Discount will be applied only on T-Shirt, not in the total.

-This project had been build with
+This project has been build with
 - Python
 - Docker, with a PostgreSQL as DB
-- Travis-ci for continuos integration
+- Travis-ci for continuos integration (Link to Travis-CI -> [link](https://www.travis-ci.com/github/josse995/lanaChallenge))

 # How to execute
 ## Requirements
+This project has been made with:
 - Docker >= 20.10.2
+- docker-compose >= 1.25.0

 ## Steps